 In a second fermentation, a fruit, juice, or flavoring is added, to flavor the water kefir and add a bit of carbonation, producing a beverage that is like fruit-flavored sodas, though not as sweet.

 Compared to other fermented beverages such as kombucha, water kefir is much less acidic, giving it a milder flavor more palatable to kids.

-The sweetness of water kefir is laregely dependent on the culturing time.
+The sweetness of water kefir is largely dependent on the culturing time.
 The longer it cultures, the more sugar the bacteria consume, and the less sweet it will be.

 Water kefir can be flavored in a plethora of ways.
 Fruits and juices are common choices, but a cream soda or root beer flavor may also be achieved.
-Many ideas and an instructional video on How to Flavor Water Kefir can be found on our website.
+You can learn more about bottling and flavoring water kefir in one of our tutorials.

 Water Kefir Desserts

 Another great thing about water kefir is that it is easy to use in snack or dessert recipes.
 Simply mix up finished water kefir with fruit juice and freeze into a popsicle mold.
 Or mix with gelatin powder for a fun dessert.
-Browse our Water Kefir Dessert Recipes for ideas.
+Browse our Water Kefir Dessert Recipes for ideas or try these favorites!